FRC1756-Argos/teamargos.org/docs/software_doc/tutorials/XRP Tutorials/03_XRP_Tank_Drive/index.md

  1.  **Know about all the parts:** It holds onto our `Drivetrain` subsystem and our joystick.
  2.  **Connect them:** It listens to the joystick (the ears) and tells the `Drivetrain` (the legs) what to do.

  The `RobotContainer.h` header file is the *plan* for the brain.
-It's where we declare all the parts the brain needs to know about, like our `Drivetrain`, our `XboxController`, and the `RunCommand` we'll use to connect them.
+It's where we declare all the parts the brain needs to know about, like our `Drivetrain`, our `CommandXboxController`, and the `RunCommand` we'll use to connect them.
 We're essentially drawing a blueprint of the robot's nervous system.

  Now let's add our parts to the plan.

- 1. First, we need to tell our `RobotContainer` (the brain) where to find the blueprints for our `Drivetrain`, our `XboxController`, and the `RunCommand` we'll use to connect them.
+ 1. First, we need to tell our `RobotContainer` (the brain) where to find the blueprints for our `Drivetrain`, our `CommandXboxController`, and the `RunCommand` we'll use to connect them.
 We do this by including their header files at the top of `RobotContainer.h`.
 Including a header is like giving the brain the instruction manual for a specific part or tool before it can use it.

      ```cpp
      #include "subsystems/Drivetrain.h"
-     #include <frc/XboxController.h>
+     #include <frc2/command/button/CommandXboxController.h>
      #include <frc2/command/RunCommand.h>
      ```

- 2. Next, we need to create the actual `Drivetrain` and `XboxController` objects inside our `RobotContainer`.
+ 2. Next, we need to create the actual `Drivetrain` and `CommandXboxController` objects inside our `RobotContainer`.
 Think of this as giving the brain its own set of legs and ears to use.
 We'll declare these in the `private` section to keep our code organized.
 For more details on the controller, see the [Xbox Controller section in the WPILib tutorial](../WPILib VSCode Docs/tutorial_XRP_WPILib.md#xbox-controller).

      ```cpp
      private: